 The final stage of alcoholism is addiction.
-You no longer want to just drink for pleasure at this stage.
-Alcohol addiction is characterized by a physical and a psychological need to drink.
+At this stage, you no longer want to drink just for pleasure.
+Alcohol addiction is characterized by a physical and psychological need to drink.

-Alcoholics physically crave the substance and are often inconsolable until they start drinking again.
-Alcoholics may also be addicted to drugs too.
+People with alcohol addiction physically crave the substance and are often inconsolable until they start drinking again.
+They may be addicted to other drugs as well.

-Compulsive behaviors are prominent in addiction, and alcoholics often drink whenever and wherever they desire.
+Compulsive behaviors are prominent in addiction, and people with alcohol addiction often drink whenever and wherever they desire.

 One of the biggest concerns with risky drinkers is when they don’t think they have a problem.
 Any stage of alcoholism is problematic.
 Moderate drinking is the only safe way to consume alcohol, but drinking in general isn’t safe for everyone.

 Identifying problems with alcohol early can help prevent dependence and addiction.
-Medical treatment may be necessary to detox the body of alcohol and to obtain a fresh start.
-Since many alcoholics endure psychological problems, individual or group therapy may help in overcoming addiction.
+Medical treatment may be necessary to detoxify the body of alcohol and to obtain a fresh start.
+Since many people with alcoholism endure psychological problems, individual or group therapy may help in overcoming addiction.

 The deeper into the stages of alcoholism you enter, the tougher it is to quit drinking.
 Long-term risks of heavy drinking include: